DaveBackus/Data_Bootcamp_Book/py-fun1.md

 **Slicing lists.**  We count the same way we did with strings, but the objects here are items in lists not characters in strings.
 Let's see if we can teach ourselves.

 **Exercise.** Take the list `numberlist = [1, 5, -3]`.
 Use slicing to set a variable `first` equal to the first item.
 Set another variable `last` equal to the last item.
-Set a third variable `allbut` equal to the list without its last item.
+Set a third variable `allbutlast` equal to the list without its last item.

 ## Python's built-in functions

 We now have several kinds of "objects" to work with:  numbers, strings, and lists.
 There are more on the way, but that's a good start.
 But what can we do with them?
 Python has two basic ways to do things:  functions and methods.
-We'll talk about methods in the next section and talk about functions in this one.
+We'll talk about function in this section and methods in the next one.
 We can identify functions because they come with arguments in parentheses -- the print function, for example.

 **Common functions.** Python has a lot of basic ("built-in") functions.
 We won't use most of them, but here are some we've found useful:

 * `type`.
-This tells us what kind of variable we have.
+This tells us what kind of object we have.
 To see how it works, type the following into the IPython console:
 ```
 type(2)
 type(2.5)